pepperTux/peppertux-game/README.md

 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Mystical - Salcon
 * Larry Ewing - Creator of Tux
-* Discover HaxeFlixel (Book) + Scribd - This is the tutorial I followed to make HaxeTux
+* Discover HaxeFlixel (Book) + Scribd - This is the tutorial I followed to make HaxeTux, the base of PepperTux
+* Friday Night Funkin' Psych Engine - Original workflow (I edited it to make it build PepperTux)